 The Roth IRA offers potential tax advantages: tax-free investment growth with no taxes on withdrawals in retirement.1 Roth IRAs also have no RMDs, making them an attractive vehicle for tax-savvy estate planning.

-But not everyone can make a direct contribution to a Roth IRA because of income limits on eligibility.2 The news for high income taxpayers is that they can still benefit from a Roth IRA if they're willing to take 1 of 2 indirect routes to get there: converting either traditional IRA or 401(k) dollars to a Roth IRA, or if available a Roth 401(k).
+But not everyone can make a direct contribution to a Roth IRA because of income limits on eligibility.2 The news for high income taxpayers is that they can still benefit from a Roth IRA if they're willing to convert either traditional IRA or 401(k) dollars to a Roth IRA, or if available, invest in a Roth 401(k).
 There are no income limits on Roth conversions and no limits on how much you can convert, as long as you pay the applicable federal and state income tax on the conversion.